The Side Effects of Commercial Cleaners on Pet Stains

 Although they would clean the pet stains effectively off the hardwood floor, it’s toxic to your pets and your area rugs.

 Ammonia triggers irritation in your pet’s eyes and skin.
 Side Effects of Commercial Cleaners.
 It also has severe sense of burning in the throat and nose.
 It also disturbs the pH balance in the area rug that results in burnt fibers and color run.

 So make sure you keep anything containing ammonia away from your pets and area rugs.

 Bleach usually gives a satisfying sense to the people who love to keep their homes shiny and clean.
 But if you share your home with a pet, you should be cautious about using bleach.

 It contains chloride, which is toxic to dogs and cats.
+Side Effects of Commercial Cleaners.
 Chloride has an annoying smell to dogs, as well as potentially causing vomiting and diarrhea.

 Bleach also ruins the rug fibers and dyes.
 That makes the bleach a no-no for pet parents that are also rug owners.